corentinpuffay/LLM_ECoG/README.md

 1. **Create Word Embeddings per Trial**
    Run `CreateWordEmbeddingPerTrial.py` to generate embeddings for each trial of your experiment based on your transcripts.
-   - Loads neural data and trial labels.
+   - Loads neural data and trials' word-level alignments.
-   - Generates auditory spectrograms for attended/unattended stimuli.
-   - Normalizes neural and spectrogram data.
+   - Normalizes neural data.
-   - Prepares embeddings using the Mistral-7B model for the specified context lengths.
+   - Prepares embeddings using the Mistral-7B model for a given context length.
    - Saves word embeddings per trial in `embeddings/`.

 2. **Align Neural Data with LLM Embeddings**